Plymouth-Sailboat/SailBoatROS/README.md

 catkin_make
 ```

 You can then follow the [Usage](https://github.com/Plymouth-Sailboat/SailBoatROS#Usage) part to get your boat running !
+Check the [FAQ](https://github.com/Plymouth-Sailboat/SailBoatROS#faq) if you have any problems.

 ## Getting Started (without installing the image)